-Relation Any subset of product set is called $A \times B$ is said to define relation from A to B. It's any coll ection of ordered pairs taken from a product set. /////// Function (set A relation where no ordered pairs have same first elements is called Function. based definition) First eleme nt of the ordered should not be repeated in the relation set. (a,b) all a should be unique for different values of b Function (non set A rule whic h associate all elements of A to B is called function from A to B. It is based definition) denoted by $f: A \to B \text{ or } f(x) \text{ of } B$ Image, Pre-image f(x) is calle ed the image of x and x is called the pre-image of $f(x)$ Pre-image i s input and Image is output Domain, Co- Let $f: A \to B$ B, then A is called domain of f and B is called the co-domain of f . domain, Range Set of all t he images (contained in B) of pre-images taken from A is called nain is a set of all pre-images and Range is a set of all images.
+Relation Any subset of product set is called $A \times B$ is said to define relation from A to B. It's any collection of ordered pairs taken from a product set.
+OVALS Function (set A relation v where no ordered pairs have same first elements is called Function. based definition) First eleme First element of the ordered should not be repeated in the relation set. (a,b) all a should be unique for different values of b Function (non set A rule whic h associate all elements of A to B is called function from A to B. It is based definition) denoted by $f: A \to B \text{ or } f(x) \text{ of } B$ Image, Pre-image f(x) is calle ed the image of x and x is called the pre-image of $f(x)$ Pre-image i s input and Image is output Domain, Co- Let $f: A \to A$ B, then A is called domain of f and B is called the co-domain of f. domain, Range Set of all t he images (contained in B) of pre-images taken from A is called Range.
+Don nain is a set of all pre-images and Range is a set of all images.
 Also Range is a s subset of Co-domain.
-Types of One-One Let $f: A \to B$, if different elements in A have different images in B Functions Function then f is one-one or injective function or one-one mapping Onto · Function A, then f is an onto or surjective function Into Let $f: A \to B$, if even a single element in B is not having pre-image Function in A, then it is said to be into function Bijection If a function is both one-one and onto it is called as Bijection Function Function Identity If domain and co-domain are same then function is identity Function function Let $f: A \to A$ and $f(x) = x$ Constant If all pre-images in A will have a single constant value in B then Function the function is constant function Equal Function Two functions f and g are said to be equal function if both have same domain and same range Inverse Function Let $j: H \to 1$ B, is a one-one and onto function.
-Every value of x (preimage)will give unique image $f(x)$ using f .
+Types of One-One Let $f \cdot A \rightarrow B$ if different elements in A have different images in B Functions Function then f is one-one or injective function or one-one mapping Onto Let $f: A \rightarrow B$, if every element in B has at least one pre-image in Function A, then f is an onto or surjective function Into Let $f: A \rightarrow B$, if even a single element in B is not having pre-image Function in A, then it is said to be into function Bijection If a function is both one-one and onto it is called as Bijection Function Function Identity If domain and co-domain are same then function is identity Function function Let $f: A \to A$ and $f(x) = x$ Constant If all pre-images in A will have a single constant value in B then Function the function is constant function Equal Eurotion Two for the second second to be second for the if both here second demain Equal Function and some renge Invorce Function and same r alige inverse runction Let $f: A \to f$ B , is a one-one and onto function.
+Every value of x (preimage)will 1 give unique image $f(x)$ using f .
 If there is a function that takes value of images as input and gives pre-images as output, such function is called inverse function.
-It is denoted as f^{-1} : $B \to A$.
+It is denoted as $f^{-1}: B \to A$.
 Composite A function of function is called composite function.
 Example: if Function f and g are functions, then $f[g(x)]$ and $g[f(x)]$ are composite functions.
-Also called as $f \circ g \circ g \circ f$
+Also called as fog or gof